orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

     "RootPath": "",                           // see below
     "MigrationFromFileSystemEnabled": false,  // see below
     "StorageStructure": "flat",               // see below
-    "EnableLegacyUnknownFiles": true          // optional: see below }
+    "EnableLegacyUnknownFiles": true,         // optional: see below
+    "StorageEncryption" : {}                  // optional: see the section related to encryption "HybridMode": "Disabled"                  // optional: see the section related to Hybrid storage }